CzaxStudio/CzaxStudio/README.md

 ##  Current Main Projects

-###  Panther Programming Language
+###  ExoLua
-> A powerful security-focused programming language.
+> A premium Lua IDE made for general lua use, Roblox Studio(Luau) and Love 2d Engine

 Features:
-- Security & networking focused syntax
+- Easy to use
-- Fast execution
+- Free
-- Tool building support
+- Premium
-- Command-style execution system
+- Small and fast

 ---